Applications for US unemployment aid fall to 5-month low

-THE NUMBERS: Weekly unemployment benefit applications fell 18,000 to a seasonally adjusted 259,000.
+The Labor Department says weekly jobless benefit applications fell 18,000 to a seasonally adjusted 259,000.
 The four-week average, a less volatile measure, dropped 2,500 to 267,500, the lowest reading since the week of Oct.
-31. And the number of people actually receiving benefits also declined, falling 4,500 to 2.25 million.
-That's down 6 percent from a year ago.
+31.

-THE TAKEAWAY: Applications are a proxy for layoffs, so the figures indicate that employers are cutting fewer jobs.
+Applications are a proxy for layoffs, so the figures indicate that employers are cutting few jobs.
 Any reading below 300,000 is historically low.
-When unemployment claims are this low, it also typically means businesses are hiring at a steady pace.
+When unemployment claims are this low, it typically means businesses are also hiring at a steady pace.

-The data comes after last week's jobs report, which was mostly positive.
-It showed employers added 242,000 jobs in February and the unemployment rate stayed at an eight-year low of 4.9 percent.
+The data comes after last week's jobs report showed that employers added 242,000 jobs in February and the unemployment rate stayed 4.9 percent.